-The first house we looked at was a fairly average suburban block near Campbelltown in Sydney, owned by Jeff Pollard.
+The first house we looked at was a fairly average suburban block near Campbelltown in Sydney, belonging to Jeff Pollard.
 Jeff had installed a small, less than 3kW system of 11 solar panels back in 2010 when the NSW Solar Bonus Scheme was first introduced.
-They had served him well thus far, but he knew that his panels were going to be next to useless when the Scheme ended in January of this year.
+They had served him well over the years, but he was all too aware that his panels were going to become next to useless when the Scheme ended in January of this year.

-The feed-in tariffs they would be getting from their excess electricity would be slashed from 20c/kWh to around 5c -- well below the price they were paying for electricity from the grid.
+The feed-in tariffs Jeff would be getting from his excess electricity would be slashed from 20c/kWh to around 5c - well below the price they paid for electricity from the grid.
 "When we got the details that they were cutting the feed-in tariffs, we did some research into what it was going to cost us," Jeff said.
 "There was no benefit to having those solar panels at the rates we were getting."

-The decision to put in a battery was made fairly quickly.
+The decision to put in a battery was an easy one.
 "We decided no one was going to get our money for that power," Jeff explained.
 "Because we were already generating enough for our own electricity needs."
-They decided on the Tesla Powerwall mostly as a matter of convenience -- the Powerwall's slim form made it ideal for a small suburban block, while most other batteries were too large to easily find a place for.
+They decided on the Tesla Powerwall mostly as a matter of convenience, as the Powerwall's slim form made it ideal for a small suburban block, while most other batteries were too bulky.

 Going through Natural Solar for the installation, Jeff found out that his original, almost eight year old solar array was just too old to hook up to the new battery.
-It would have been possible to do, but the retrofit would have cost more than just installing a new array of panels -- so that is exactly what they did.
+Technically it would have been possible, but the retrofit would have cost more than just installing a new array of panels.
+So that is exactly what they did.

 A new 6kW system was installed in and around the existing panels, with a total of 24 new panels added.
 The two systems function as separate entities, with the old system feeding directly back into the grid and the new system going into the battery.
-The installation happened last September -- unfortunately only a few months before the new and improved Powerwall 2 went on sale in Australia -- and the entire system cost just under $19,000, including the installation of a smart meter.
+The installation happened last September with the entire system cost just under $19,000, including the installation of a smart meter.
 Unfortunately the Pollards missed out on the new and improved Powerwall 2 by just a few months.

 Melbourne's first Powerwall 2 has been installed at a three-bedroom, one storey house in Coburg.
 Brendan Fahey and his wife Josephine added Tesla's shiny new battery to their home to complement their existing solar panels, after Brendan calculated that the Powerwall 2 could take his energy bill down almost to zero.

-Still, the original 7kWh Powerwall seems to be doing quite well for the Pollards, even if it has already been replaced by its more powerful successor.
-Even with four people living in the house, Jeff has calculated a payback period of only four years for the system -- well below common estimates for similar systems.
+Still, the original 7kWh Powerwall seems to be doing quite well for them, even if it has already been supplanted by its more powerful successor.
+With four people living in the house, Jeff has calculated a payback period of just four years for the full system - well below average estimates for similar set-ups.

-While the family's bills have always been quite cheap thanks to their solar panels -- around $200-250 per quarter -- the new system has given some amazing results.
+While the family's bills have always been quite cheap thanks to their solar panels - around $200-250 per quarter - the new system has given some amazing results.
 Jeff has received two bills since the installation in September.
 The first had him paying only $16 after the feed-in tariffs were paid out, while the second bill, covering the summer period from January through March, was $176 in credit.
-This is despite March being almost entirely rained out, Jeff pointed out, with most of the month averaging a solar production of only around 10kWh per day -- compared to January where daily production could be as high as 40kWh.
+This is despite March being almost entirely rained out, Jeff was quick to point out.
+Most of that month averaged a solar production of only 10kWh per day, compared to January when daily production had been as high as 40kWh.

-As the weather progressed into winter his solar generation did drop, and the household's energy use increased, with a number of cold days causing the heater to be run more than usual.
+As the weather progressed into winter his solar generation dropped and the household's energy use increased, with a number of particularly cold days causing the heater to be run more than usual.
+"In the summer we were exporting roughly as much as we were importing, now in the winter we're using a bit more and generating a bit less," Jeff said.
 Daily generation in June was a lot lower than the summer months, dropping down to an average of around 20kWh per day.
-"In the summer we were exporting roughly as much as we were importing, now in the winter we're using a bit more and generating a bit less," Jeff said.

-Overall, a number of smart decisions have made this system a worthwhile investment.
-It's not just the battery and the solar panels -- the smart meter and SolarEdge's monitoring dashboard help Jeff to keep an eye on both input and output.
-He's also swapped his electricity contract over to Diamond Energy -- a renewable-focused retailer with higher feed-in tariffs and even a system where they'll pay up to 32c/kWh to take extra solar energy during peak demand times in the summer.
+Overall, after a number of smart decision the system seems to have been a worthwhile investment for the Pollards.
+It's not just the battery and the solar panels - the smart meter and SolarEdge's monitoring dashboard help Jeff keep an eye on both input and output.
+He's also swapped his electricity contract over to Diamond Energy, a renewable-focused retailer with higher feed-in tariffs and even a system where they'll pay up to 32c/kWh to take extra solar energy during peak demand times in the summer.

 Adrian Shand: The Off-Grid Redflow ZCell

 For a house like Adrian's, a conventional battery like the Powerwall just isn't going to cut it.
-As most of his household energy has to be drawn from the battery, he can't risk using one that would provide intermittent or low power as it cycles down.
+As the bulk of his household energy has to be drawn from the battery, he can't risk using one that would provide intermittent or low power as it cycles down.
 Traditional batteries have no way to prevent this, as by and large they're designed to work in tandem with the grid.
-This meant Adrian had to look towards the more robust design of a flow battery -- the Australian-manufactured Redflow ZCell, to be precise.
+This meant Adrian had to look towards the more robust design of a flow battery: the Australian-manufactured Redflow ZCell, to be precise.

-Adrian said that now was the time to upgrade because he was thankfully in a position to afford it, and that he chose the ZCells over more cost-effective battery options because of their cutting-edge zinc-bromine flow chemistry.
+The time finally came to upgrade the system after Adrian found himself in a position to afford the expensive overhaul.
+He explained that he chose the ZCells over more cost-effective battery options because of their cutting-edge zinc-bromine flow chemistry.
 "It is 100 per cent based on the chemistry," he said.
 "Which is far and away better than anything else.
 The main criteria were stability, and getting the most bang for buck, the most power that we could get for the least money.
 It wasn't necessarily a per kWh cost, it was more the longevity and lifespan of the battery."

 "Further to that was ease of use," Adrian added, bringing up a key point of difference between flow batteries and their conventional cousins.
 "Lead-acid setups are very hands on, there's a lot of daily maintenance involved and we wanted to get away from that and move into the 'smart battery' idea."
-It wasn't just the zinc-bromine batteries they were looking at -- Adrian investigated a number of alternatives, including the more well-known lithium-ion batteries, but the ZCell had the most to offer in terms of stability and resistance to long-term degradation.
+It wasn't just Redflow's zinc-bromine batteries they looked at either, Adrian investigated a number of alternatives, including the more well-known lithium-ion batteries, but the ZCell had the most to offer in terms of stability and resistance to long-term degradation.

 "Saying that, we are early adopters and we do understand that we've picked up a technology that is in its infancy, but as the chemistry goes the zinc-bromide is just offering much better theoretical output and stability."

 While Adrian has no conventional power bills to compare costs from, their reliance on the petrol generator has dramatically decreased.
-While the house is designed to be efficient in its energy use, only using around 5kWh/day, the difference in generation with the new setup is still dramatic.
-Previously they were using a full tank of petrol in the generator every three days on average, at a cost of around $25.
-Now, the generator only needs to be turned on once a fortnight, rarely needing to run a full tank.
+The house is designed to be efficient in its energy use, only using around 5kWh/day, but the difference with the new setup is still dramatic.
+Previously they would use a full tank of petrol in the generator every three days on average, at a cost of around $25.
+Now, the generator only needs to be turned on once a fortnight, rarely running through a full tank.

-Given that we caught up in the middle of winter, and with Adrian's home being located in one of the lowest areas for solar energy in Australia, the last few weeks have been some of the worst yet for solar generation.
-Even then the system has served robustly.
-Despite a warning that the ZCell may not function properly if the internal temperature dropped below 15 degrees, Adrian reports that the batteries have kept running perfectly even through a cold, Victorian -2 degree night.
+Given that we caught up in the middle of winter, and with Adrian's home being located in one of the lowest areas for solar energy in Australia, the last few weeks have been some of the worst for solar generation - but even then the system has served robustly.
+Despite Redflow's warning that the ZCell may not function properly if the internal temperature dropped below 15 degrees, Adrian reports that the batteries have run perfectly even through a cold, -2 degree Victorian night.

-For Adrian, this installation has been more than just a way to power his house -- it's a proof-of-concept for grander future plans.
-In the works are a potential 'mini-grid'-like system that would include not just the house, but a planned editing and mixing studio on the property for Adrian's work as a freelance sound engineer.
+For Adrian this installation has been more than just a way to power his house - it's a proof-of-concept for grand future plans.
+In the works are a potential 'mini-grid' system that would include not just the house, but a planned editing and mixing studio on the property for Adrian's work as a sound engineer.
 "These batteries will deliver clean power for when I have people bringing 10,000 amps into the studio," he explained.

-I finished off our chat with a hypothetical -- if Adrian was connected to the grid, would he still make the investment in batteries?
+I finished off our chat with a hypothetical - if Adrian was connected to the grid, would he still make the investment in batteries?
 His answer was an immediate yes.
-"I can't see why people wouldn't be investigating this seriously," he says, explaining that even his mother has asked him about putting batteries on her suburban block.
+"I can't see why people wouldn't be investigating this seriously," he says, explaining that even his mother had asked him about putting batteries on her suburban block.